 Park owners create park rules.
-In order to ensure that park rules are reasonable and do not violate the law, if a park owner makes any changes in the rules, she must submit them to the Attorney General and the Department of Housing and Community Development (DHCD) for review at least 60 days before she wants them to go into effect.29 Proposed rule changes must be posted and provided to any tenants association at least 75 days before the proposed effective date.30 At least 30 days before the new rules go into effect, the owner must also send or deliver to each tenant a copy of the proposed new rules and any amendments and copies of the certified mail receipts from the Attorney General and DHCD, proving that she sent the rule changes to both the Attorney General and DHCD for approval.31
+In order to ensure that park rules are reasonable and do not violate the law, if a park owner makes any changes in the rules, they must submit them to the Attorney General and the Executive Office of Housing and Livable Communities (EOHLC) for review at least 60 days before they want them to go into effect.
+Proposed rule changes must be posted and provided to any tenants association at least 75 days before the proposed effective date.
+At least 30 days before the new rules go into effect, the owner must also send or deliver to each tenant a copy of the proposed new rules and any amendments and copies of the certified mail receipts from the Attorney General and EOHLC, proving that they sent the rule changes to both the Attorney General and EOHLC for approval.

-If you believe a rule change is unfair, you should submit your comments to the Attorney General as soon as possible within the Attorney General's 60-day review period.32
+If you believe a rule change is unfair, you should submit your comments to the Attorney General as soon as possible within the Attorney General's 60-day review period.35

-If a park owner does not follow the proper procedures, or does not give you and the Attorney General's office notice of a rule change, the change is illegal.
+If a park owner does not follow the proper procedures or does not give you and the Attorney General's office notice of a rule change, the change is illegal.
 Even if the park owner follows the proper procedures, but you feel that the change is unfair, the rule is illegal and cannot be enforced.
-In this case, you have a right to sue your park owner for violation of the consumer protection laws.33
+In this case, you have a right to sue your park owner for violation of the consumer protection laws.36

-If you feel that a rule is improper, you can contact the Attorney General Consumer Hotline at (617) 727-8400 or file a complaint online at www.mass.gov/ago/consumercomplaint
+If you feel that a rule is improper, you can contact the Attorney General Consumer Hotline at (617) 727-8400 or file a complaint online at mass.gov/how-to/file-a-consumer-complaint